ericianni/cs493_redesign/postman_tutorial/postman.md

 #### Pre-request Script

-When crafting a testing suite with Postman pre-request scripts will allow you to set up any enviromnental variables that will be required for your tests.
+When crafting a testing suite with Postman pre-request scripts will allow you to set up any environmental variables that will be required for your tests.
 This can even include initiating separate requests before the main request.
 This is useful for determining the state of the data before the main request so you can compare it to the response.
 These scripts are implemented using vanilla JavaScript and the Postman framework.

 #### Tests